-- Mojave army base: In the middle of the Mojave desert is located Fort Irwin National Training Center, a training area for the United States military.
-This center is colloquially known as an “Artificial Afghanistan” where soldiers could simulate battlefields in similar conditions to the those of the middle east.
+- Mojave army base: Fort Irwin National Training Center is a training area for the United States military, located in the middle of the Mojave Desert.
+This center is colloquially known as an “Artificial Afghanistan” where soldiers simulate battlefields in similar conditions to the those of the middle east.

 - Mojave annual rainfall: Mojave Desert is also one of the driest places in the US.
-Like Death Valley, it is located in the rain shadow of the California Coast Ranges, which involves a precipitation average of just 5 inches a year.
-Temperatures in Mojave, however, fluctuate hugely from day to night and depending on the seasons.
+Like Death Valley, it is located in the rain shadow of the California Coast Ranges, which gets just 5 inches of precipitation per year on average.
+On the other hand, temperatures in Mojave fluctuate drastically between day to night depending on the seasons.

 - Mojave night skies: As Mojave is located far from any population or settlement, there is no light pollution.
-Thanks to this fact and the clear skies, In Mojave we can enjoy some of the best dark skies in the world, perfect for stargazing and night photography.
+With this and clear skies, Mojave Desert makes for a perfect night photography location as we enjoy some of the best stargazing.

-- Mojave earthquake: Mojave spreads across an active tectonic plate, which results in finding rare formations for this area of the US like the Mojave volcanic cones or in other phenomena like earthquakes, as the strong Mojave earthquake which took place in 1999.
+- Mojave earthquake: Mojave spreads across an active tectonic plate, which results in rare formations for this area of the US like the Mojave volcanic cones.
+A strong Mojave earthquake took place in 1999.

-- Mojave plants: Not only animals, but we can also find a wide variety of plants in the Mojave Desert, some of them endemic like the Joshua Tree.
-The main plants in Mojave are the Brittlebush, the Common Saltbush, Mojave Aster and Creosote bush.
+- Mojave plants: In addition to animals, we can also find a wide variety of plants in the Mojave Desert like the endemic Joshua tree.
+The main plants in Mojave are the Brittlebush, Common Saltbush, Mojave Aster, and Creosote bush.